puffyCid/artemis-book/src/collections/uploads.md

 # WARNING

-Currently `artemis` does not use encryption to protect the remote API key.
+Currently `artemis` does not securely protect the remote API key.
 Make sure the account associated with the API has only permissions needed by `artemis`.
 The only permission(s) `artemis` requires is the ability create/write data to a bucket.\
 In addition, make sure the account only has access to a dedicated bucket for `artemis`.\
 For example: